na-design/folderstructuredev/README.md

 Remember to do run the `npm install` command after cloning this repo :)

 use sassdoc dev to output sassdoc files

+Work from the 'dev/files/pages' folder which outputs to 'dev/'